giantswarm/fmt/kubernetes/annotations_and_labels.md

 - `release.giantswarm.io/version` - value should be Giant Swarm release
   version, e.g. `release.giantswarm.io/version=2.3.0`.
-- `OPERATOR.giantswarm.io/version` - value should be the version of the operator as defined in `project.go` and matching `appVersion` in `Chart.yaml`, e.g. `kvm-operator.giantswarm.io/version=1.0.0`.
+- `OPERATOR.giantswarm.io/version` - value should be the version of the operator reconciling the object, as defined in `project.go` and matching `appVersion` in `Chart.yaml`, e.g.
+  `kvm-operator.giantswarm.io/version=1.0.0`.
 It is used by the given operator to recognize which object it should reconcile (i.e. to only reconcile objects matching its own version).
 When set on Node objects it is used to set that information in the status with the statusresource.
 This is different from release version and can be the same in multiple releases.
 Its value may be equal to that of `app.kubernetes.io/version` but it has a different purpose and since there could be multiple operators reconciling one object there could be multiple per-operator labels on one object.
 - `helm.sh/chart` - value should contain a chart name and version, see [Helm chart labels best practices][helm-labels]
 - `app.kubernetes.io/name` - the name of the application; should be applied to